 Mezzanines can be great features within a building because they provide an additional floor level without being considered an additional story as long as they comply with Section 505.2, which we will get into.
 Now even though they don’t contribute to the “building area” or number of “stories” regulated by Section 503.1, they must still be included within the “fire area” calculation when determining the need for fire protection systems.

-Another important piece of information is that they should be constructed of consistent materials according to the building’s construction type per Table 601.
-More on the topic of “construction types” at a later time since this topic is so important, it deserves its own post!
+Another important piece of information is that they should be constructed of consistent materials according to the building’s Construction Type per Table 601.

 The clear height above and below a mezzanine shall not be less than 7 feet.